diaodiallo/mdqa_dhis_package/README.md

 Change in your convenience the period type for your national MRDQA reporting form.
 The default period type is quarterly, edit the data set "MDQA Data collection" to modify the period type.
 #### Organization unit assignment:
 Assign the data set "MDQA Data collection" to appropriate organisation units for the supervision activities.
+#### Data analysis
+After having a working DHIS2 package you can update or add dashboard chart at your convenience, there are five default dashboard.